 Fee: for payments going through SWIFT, fees can be anywhere from $20-75$

-Wiring money internationally is not a very cost-effective method of payment, because both the sending and receiving banks charge high fees.
+Wiring money internationally is not a very cost-effective payment method because both the sending and receiving banks charge high fees.
 Banks also have different exchange rates, and a receiving contractor can lose money in the exchange rate.

 Optimize for local payout and local currencies

-There are some payment methods that support local payouts, such as TransferWise and Revolut.
+Some payment methods support local payouts, such as TransferWise and Revolut.
 Although local payout partners exist, it's not always easy to find the best pay way and make it happen.
-On top of that, if you want to pay a contractor in local currencies (especially in Latin America), you need to partner up with payment providers which is not possible as an individual company.
+On top of that, if you want to pay a contractor in local currencies (especially in Latin America), you need to partner up with payment providers, which isn't possible as an individual company.

 Mix and match payment methods with Deel

 Deel helps independent contractors and their clients manage payments with ease.

 With Deel, you and your client can choose how you want to process payments.
 That means the two of you can have different payment methods.

 For example, your client can pay with a wire transfer, and as soon as you have an available balance, you can choose how you want to withdraw.
 Moreover, you can choose how much you want to withdraw, in which currency and method (bank transfer, PayPal, Payoneer, and even crypto).